kordejong/ruminations/documentation/repository.md

 - You can more easily work on your project on different platforms (laptop, desktop, ...)
 - You can collaborate with colleagues

-:::{note}
+:::{margin} GTD
 GiHub is not Git and Git is not GitHub.
 GitHub is a popular way for managing Git repositories and provides many useful tools for collaborating on a project.
-Gitlab does something similar in a slightly different way.
+GitLab does something similar in a slightly different way.
-More options exist, like Codeberg and Gitea, and it is also possible to setup a Git server yourself.
+More options exist, like Codeberg, Gitea and Forgejo, and it is also possible to setup a Git server yourself.
 :::